Skip to main content

 To determine where to redirect users, Uscreen uses cookies to track the last viewed content.
 This ensures a seamless user experience by returning customers to the content they were interested in.

-NOTE: If you're testing the checkout flow and clicking around multiple pages before completing a purchase, you might get redirected to an unexpected location.
+📝 NOTE: If you're testing the checkout flow and clicking around multiple pages before completing a purchase, you might get redirected to an unexpected location.
+Use an incognito browser or clear the cookies for more predictable testing.

 Custom Conversion Tracking